-ISRO plans to launch mission to Venus in December 2024
+ISRO plans mission to Venus in December 2024

-The aim of the mission is to study the planet’s atmosphere which is toxic and corrosive in nature as it is covered by clouds of sulfuric acid.
+The aim of the mission is to study the planet’s atmosphere, which is toxic and corrosive as it is covered by clouds of sulfuric acid.

-The Indian Space Research Organisation will send a spacecraft to orbit the Venus to study what lies below its surface, the space body’s Chairperson S Somnath announced on Wednesday, reported PTI.
+The Indian Space Research Organisation will send a spacecraft to orbit Venus to study what lies below its surface, the space body’s Chairperson S Somnath announced on Wednesday, reported PTI.

-ISRO is planning expecting to launch the mission by December 2024 with orbital manoeuvre planned for a year after that.
+ISRO is expecting to launch the mission by December 2024 with orbital manoeuvre planned for a year after that.
 Orbital manoeuvre is the use of propulsion systems to change the orbit of a spacecraft.
 It enables a spacecraft to enter into a planet’s orbit.

-In 2025, the Earth and the Venus would be aligned in a manner that it would require minimum amount of propellant for the spacecraft to enter the orbit of the hottest planet in the Solar System.
+In 2025, the Earth and Venus would be aligned in a manner that it would require minimum amount of propellant for the spacecraft to enter the orbit of the hottest planet in the Solar System.
 A similar window to conduct the mission would next be available in 2031.

-At a a meeting on Wednesday, Somnath said that the project report for the mission has been prepared.
+At a meeting on Wednesday, Somnath said that the project report for the mission has been prepared.

 “Building and putting a mission on Venus is possible for India in a very short space of time, as the capability today exists with India,” Somnath said.

-The aim of the mission is to study the Venus’ atmosphere, which is toxic and corrosive in nature as clouds of sulfuric acid cover the planet, reported India Today.
+The aim of the mission is to study Venus’ atmosphere, which is toxic and corrosive in nature as clouds of sulfuric acid cover the planet, reported India Today.

 Several countries, including the United States, are also planning to send missions to Venus to try and understand how it became an inferno.
 Experts have suggested that Venus was once like Earth.